Module 1: Plan

 Step 4: Review the subset

 Your results will vary, and that's expected.
-Most of the first phase will likely be declarative recipes, which is a good sign.
-The skill encourages using the simplest recipe type possible.
+Most of the first phase will likely be declarative recipes, which is a good sign — the simplest recipe type that does the job is the right one.
 But there is often the need for a transformation that requires something more, so one or two Refaster and/or imperative recipes will likely be proposed as well (especially since you asked for it to).
 Review the agent's proposed subset and recipe type suggestions.
 Key things to check:

 If you disagree with a choice, ask the agent to explain its reasoning and consider alternatives.
 If the agent wrote the full plan to a file like PLAN.md, you can review it yourself to confirm you agree with what was included and what was left out.